Universal Probability Distribution for the Wave Function of a Quantum System Entangled with Its Environment

 \section{Abstract}

-An open quantum system (i.e., one that interacts with its environment) is almost always entangled with its environment; it is therefore usually not attributed a wave function but only a reduced density matrix $\rho$.
-Nevertheless, there is a precise way of attributing to it a wave function $\psi_1$, called its conditional wave function, which is a random wave function of the system whose probability distribution $\mu_1$ depends on the entangled wave function $\psi\in\Hilbert_1\otimes\Hilbert_2$ in the Hilbert space of system and environment together.
-We prove several universality (or typicality) results about $\mu_1$; they show that if the environment is sufficiently large then $\mu_1$ does not depend much on the details of $\psi$ and is approximately given by one of the so-called GAP measures.
-Specifically, for most entangled states $\psi$ with given reduced density matrix $\rho_1$, $\mu_1$ is close to $GAP(\rho_1)$.
-We also show that, if the coupling between the system and the environment is weak, then for most entangled states $\psi$ from a microcanonical subspace corresponding to energies in a narrow interval $[E,E+\delta E]$ (and most bases of $\Hilbert_2$), $\mu_1$ is close to $GAP(\rho_\beta)$ with $\rho_\beta$ the canonical density matrix on $\Hilbert_1$ at inverse temperature $\beta=\beta(E)$.
-This provides the mathematical justification of the claim that $GAP(\rho_\beta)$ is the thermal equilibrium distribution of $\psi_1$.
+A quantum system (with Hilbert space $\Hilbert_1$) entangled with its environment (with Hilbert space $\Hilbert_2$) is usually not attributed a wave function but only a reduced density matrix $\rho_1$.
+Nevertheless, there is a precise way of attributing to it a random wave function $\psi_1$, called its conditional wave function, whose probability distribution $\mu_1$ depends on the entangled wave function $\psi\in\Hilbert_1\otimes\Hilbert_2$ in the Hilbert space of system and environment together.
+It also depends on a choice of orthonormal basis of $\Hilbert_2$ but in relevant cases, as we show, not very much.
+We prove several universality (or typicality) results about $\mu_1$, e.g., that if the environment is sufficiently large then for every orthonormal basis of $\Hilbert_2$, most entangled states $\psi$ with given reduced density matrix $\rho_1$ are such that $\mu_1$ is close to one of the so-called GAP (Gaussian adjusted projected) measures, $GAP(\rho_1)$.
+We also show that, for most entangled states $\psi$ from a microcanonical subspace (spanned by the eigenvectors of the Hamiltonian with energies in a narrow interval $[E,E+\delta E]$) and most orthonormal bases of $\Hilbert_2$, $\mu_1$ is close to $GAP(\tr_2 \rho_{mc})$ with $\rho_{mc}$ the normalized projection to the microcanonical subspace.
+In particular, if the coupling between the system and the environment is weak, then $\mu_1$ is close to $GAP(\rho_\beta)$ with $\rho_\beta$ the canonical density matrix on $\Hilbert_1$ at inverse temperature $\beta=\beta(E)$.
+This provides the mathematical justification of our claim in \cite{Gold1} that $GAP$ measures describe the thermal equilibrium distribution of the wave function.